 It is important to note that the current zoning in St Marys already promotes housing diversity, providing R2, R3, R4 and B4 zones that allow various housing types, sizes and densities.
-This Structure Plan proposes intensification in very specific areas to achieve specific benefits.
-Additional intensification within 400m to the south of the train/ metro stations will be investigated as part of the Master Plan process.
+This draft Structure Plan proposes intensification in very specific areas to achieve specific benefits.